 According to the National Association of Professional Employer Organizations, there are approximately 780-980 PEOs in operation in the U.S., providing service to 156,000-180,000 businesses.

 What makes them so appealing?
-They can help over-stressed, under-staffed business owners by:
+They help over-stressed, under-staffed business owners by:

-- Granting access to human resources services that they may not otherwise be able to afford (like recruitment, onboarding, training, etc.)
+- Granting access to HR services that they may not otherwise be able to afford (like recruitment, onboarding, training, etc.)

 - Providing workers’ compensation coverage and administration

 When a PEO enters into a co-employment relationship with a business, the PEO assumes all or most of the organization’s human capital management tasks.
 The PEO hires the client company’s employees, incorporating the business under their tax ID.
-Under this format, the business maintains control over their employees, but the PEO shares in risk and liability issues.
+Under this format, the business maintains control over their employees, but the PEO becomes their employer-of-record for tax and compliance purposes.

-As a business grows and the number of employees rise, limitations of working a PEO can become evident:
+As a business grows and the number of employees rise, limitations of working with a PEO can surface:

 - Loss of control of essential processes and people